Invislaign – Chesterfield, MO

 What Is Life Like After Invisalign?

-Once you’re done wearing that final aligner, you’ll come into our office and we’ll provide you with a retainer that will help you keep your new smile right where it belongs.
+Once you’re done wearing that final aligner, you’ll come into our dental office and we’ll provide you with a retainer that will help you keep your new smile right where it belongs.
 If you wear it as often as you should, you can look forward to many years of benefits.
 Straightening your teeth will:

 - Improve your oral health.
 A misaligned bite and crooked teeth can cause jaw problems and present challenges to oral hygiene.
 Invisalign corrects these issues.